skyzh/SJTU-RM-Hurricane/README.md

 ### Building

-You can deploy the project with CLion with STM32 plugin.
+You can deploy the project with CLion and STM32 plugin.

 ## License